alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 # Domains != Resources

 {{% note %}}
-- You are thinking in Domains being resources, this comes from the CRUD mentality
+- You are thinking in Domains as a synonym resources, this comes from the CRUD and object oriented mentality
+- In reality what we want is to achieve something for our users, meaning a process and not an object
-- domain driven design is about thinking on a process as a bounded context
+- The boundaries or what is called in domain driven design bounded context is the process not the object
+- A process requires a multitude of information not only a specific piece
 {{% /note %}}

 ---

-# Independency Data != Only my data
+# Independence != Single Source

 {{% note %}}
-- A single source of data means that whenever you need that data you have a direct dependency
+- A single source of data for a resource means that whenever you need that data you have a direct dependency
+- A dependency to a resource means you enter another persons domain
+- This means you are not independent from that domain
+- Keep your dependencies inside if you want to be independent
 {{% /note %}}

 ---

-# synchronous != Faster
+# Faster != Synchronous

 {{% note %}}
-- A single source of data means that whenever you need that data you have a direct dependency
+- If you need to call a service you will need to wait for their answer
+- This could be chain
+- Think if you really need to wait before waiting
+{{% /note %}}

+---

+# Resilience != Complete

+{{% note %}}
+- You dont need to finish all side effects to answer your part
 {{% /note %}}

 {{% /section %}}